 - Any turbine installation which has reached the end of its useful life or has been abandoned shall be removed.
 The owner or operator shall physically remove the installation no more than 150 days after the date of discontinued operations.
 The owner or operator shall notify the Zoning Administrator by certified mail of the proposed date of discontinued operations and plans for removal.
-Decommissioning shall consist of the following points. - Physical removal of all turbine installations including the structures, equipment, security barriers, and transmission lines from the site. - Disposal of all solid and hazardous waste in accordance with local, state and federal waste disposal regulations. - Stabilization or re-vegetation of the site as necessary to minimize erosion.
+Decommissioning shall consist of the following points. - Physical removal of all above ground structures, equipment, and security barriers from the site. - Disposal of all solid and hazardous waste in accordance with local, state and federal waste disposal regulations.

-Section 506 SITING SOLAR ENERGY SYSTEMS
+Section 506 SOLAR ENERGY SYSTEMS